 Wafers are known as Ingredients for Christmas cookies.
 These are thin sheets whose dough consists exclusively of water, flour and starch.
 If you eat them, they taste bland.
 Unless you upgrade them with sweet fillings or as a base for cookies.
 They are often used for Christmas baking Gingerbread or macaroons.
 As such, they prevent the cookies from sticking to the baking sheet.
 However, there are also filled wafers that are filled with nut cream, chocolate or other flavoring ingredients.
 These dough sheets are often printed with an image or text.
-Karlovy Vary wafers buy guests of Czech spa town like as souvenirs.
-As we have learned, however, they are not only found there.
+Karlovy Vary wafers buy guests of Czech spa town preferably as souvenirs.
+As we learned, however, they don't only exist there.

 Where do wafers come from?